vinch-dev/pdd-tprm-automation/README.md

 ## Project Roadmap & Future Enhancements
 ​This framework is designed for modular growth.
 Current development is focused on scaling data volume and diversifying input sources:

 Phase 1 (Completed): Core ERP-to-Reporting Pipeline.
 Developed logic for data merging, pricing validation, and automated email drafting with 100% data integrity.

-Phase 2 (In Development): DuckDB Integration.
+Phase 2 (Completed): DuckDB Integration.
 Migrating local storage from flat files to DuckDB to enable high-speed analytical queries on multi-year procurement datasets.

+Phase 3 (In Development): TF-IDF logic implementation.
+Improvement of fuzzy match for multi-year procurement datasets.

-Phase 3 (Upcoming): OCR Module.
+Phase 4 (Upcoming): OCR Module.
 Implementing Tesseract-based OCR to ingest digital assessments and quotations into the digital pipeline.

-Phase 4 (Exploratory): Local LLM Agent.
+Phase 5 (Exploratory): Local LLM Agent.
 Testing Ollama/AzureAI integration via REST API for automated document analysis on multi-year sourcing datasets.

 ---
 *Note: This repository contains logic frameworks and pseudocode to demonstrate technical proficiency.
 Proprietary company code is not included.*